**LAST WEEK to vote on my poll: How long have you been a personal historian? Click here to vote.**

 Maybe you’re also thinking about writing the life story of a distant family member.
 Before beginning, you’ll need to pull together as much information as you can on your ancestor.
 Here’s an approach I’m going to use for my grandfather’s story.
 You might want to try this.

 Locate relatives and friends.
-Where possible,audio record interviews with descendants.
+Where possible, audio record interviews with descendants.
 Try to find out as much as you can, whether it’s first person accounts, documents, or leads to other people who may have information about your relative.
+For example, I’ve started to interview my ninety-two-year-old mother on everything she knows about my grandfather.

 Research documents.
 Personal letters, diaries, and wills, as well as census, land, church, probate, and court records, may yield details of your subject’s life.
 For example, I’ve contacted The Fire Fighters Museum of Winnipeg to ascertain if there are any records of my grandfather.